carvel-dev/carvel/site/content/blog/simplifying-package-authoring.md

 * After entering all the above details, tool will download all the mentioned manifest locally and create two files - package-build.yml and pacakge-resources.yml. `Package-resources.yml` file contain Package, PackageInstall and PackageMetadata while `package-build.yml` contains PackageBuild.
 More information on PackageBuild can be found in this [link]().
 All the values entered above have been recorded in these files.
 These files will be used by the `dev` and `pkg release` command subsequently.

-### kctrl dev - Test the package locally
+### kctrl dev

 To keep the blog short, I am not going to add any additional overlay/manifest.
 To add them, please follow this [link]().

 `kctrl dev` command is used to deploy the package locally.
 Local means that on the K8s cluster, there is no need to install the `kapp-controller`.
-But still the package can be deployed and see how the K8s resources behave as if it is being deployed on the cluster with `kapp-controller` installed.
-This helps you to get a quick feedback on the changes so that users can iterate quickly.
+But still the package will be deployed in a similar manner as by the `kapp-controller` and see how the K8s resources behave.
+This will help authors to get a quick feedback on the changes so that users can iterate over them quickly.
 As the `Package` and `PackageInstall` are present in the package-resources, we will provide `package-resources.yml` file to `kctrl dev`.

 If we look into the `PackageInstall`, it mention `dynatrace-sa` service account(SA).
 This SA needs to be created for `dev` cmd to run properly.
 Lets create this SA first.
 Also, `dynatrace` namespace needs to be created [separately](https://github.com/Dynatrace/dynatrace-operator#installation) as it is not part of the manifest (NOTE: This can be a perfect opportunity to create the additional manifest).